rcsb/BioCaddiePilot32/README.md

 flag values= 1:pageRank 2:betweenness, 12: both pageRank and betweenness

-$ java -Xmx28000m org.biocaddie.citationanalysis.network.NetworkMeasuresMetrics 1 /Users/ali/Documents/BioCaddie/data/citation/june_27/2014_2012_paper_citation_network.net 0.5
+$ java -Xmx28000m org.biocaddie.citationanalysis.network.NetworkMeasuresMetrics 1 2014_2012_paper_citation_network.net 0.5

-3.1: We can parse the network_metrics file to find the top-10 pageRank papers using

 PART 4: COMMUNITY DETECTION : We analyze the community structure using InfoMap.
 Download InfoMap from http://www.mapequation.org/code.html and install it using make.

-4.1: Run infoMap for the paper co-citation network in an undirected manner with N=5 attemps:
+4.1: Run infoMap for the paper co-citation network in an undirected manner with N=5 attemps.
 N=5 number of attemps is important.
-Since infoMap algorithm is heuristic, for example if your run N=1, most probably you cannot find optimum or best clustering.
+Since infoMap algorithm is heuristic, for example if you run with N=1, most probably you cannot find optimum or best clustering.
 Run it with at least N=5, if you have time run it with N=10.

-$ ./Infomap /Users/ali/Documents/BioCaddie/data/citation/june_27/2014_2012_paper_citation_network_cocitation.net output_directory/ --hard-partitions --tree --bftree --map --undirected --seed 5234535 -N 5 -vvv
+$ ./Infomap 2014_2012_paper_citation_network_cocitation.net output_directory/ --hard-partitions --tree --bftree --map --undirected --seed 5234535 -N 5 -vvv

 It will generate three kind of output files: